THINKING OF TOURING IN IRELAND?

 We also strongly recommend two articles on Bluegrass Today by singer, writer, guitarist, bandleader, and broadcaster Chris Jones (USA): 'International man of bluegrass' and 'International touring dos and don'ts'.
 Chris has toured a lot in Europe (though not yet, unfortunately, in Ireland), and his articles are both sound advice and good reading.

 Venues: as a means of identifying venues favourable to bluegrass and old-time music, check the BIB calendar and calendar archive to get an impression of where touring bands have played in the last couple of years.

 (2) A major additional resource: on 2 Oct.
-2014 a seminar on 'Gigging through Europe' was held at IBMA's World of Bluegrass in Raleigh, NC, with a panel comprising Greg Cahill, Amy Gallatin, Chris Jones, Chris Keenan, and Kathy Kallick, chaired by Angelika Torrie, who is chairperson of the European Bluegrass Music Association and IBMA's International board member.
-See the advance notice on the EBMA website.
-(A photo of panel members heads the IBMA's 'Business conference' web page).
+2014 a seminar on 'Gigging through Europe' was held at IBMA's World of Bluegrass in Raleigh, NC, with a panel comprising Greg Cahill, Amy Gallatin, Chris Jones, Chris Keenan, and Kathy Kallick, chaired by Angelika Torrie, who was then chairperson of the European Bluegrass Music Association and remains IBMA's International board member.
 Apply to the IBMA for a record of the proceedings.